NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 Completely platform-specific fixes are expected to be rare and non-intrusive.
 Fixes to the compilation toolchains are expected.
-General cleanups of non-standard assumptions (e.g. «everything that is no x86 is a kind of ARM» or «malloc(0) behaviour is a reliable indicator of other malloc features») useful for this platforms are welcome.
+General cleanups of non-standard assumptions (e.g. «everything that is not x86 is a kind of ARM» or «malloc(0) behaviour is a reliable indicator of other malloc features») useful for these platforms are welcome.

-Updates might break builds on this platform .
+Updates might break builds on this platform.

 No channel-blocking jobs on Hydra.